 BRS Members of the Uniformed Services

 For those who began serving on or after January 1st, 2018, your service automatically enrolled you.
-You would have been enrolled once you served 60 days.
+You are enrolled once you serve for 60 days.

 3% of your basic pay is deducted each pay period and deposited in the traditional balance of your TSP account.
 You can elect to change or stop your contributions.